 Master’s (Doctoral) Program in Management

-In the Master’s (Doctoral) Program of Management, students will research previous studies and related literature on themes in the fields of accounting, distribution and marketing, and business strategy and management, conduct market surveys, questionnaires, and other social surveys as necessary, and from the findings of detailed analysis of reference materials and data, aim to create original and advanced studies that will help improve the lives of people around the world and contribute to the further prosperity of companies around the world by adding considerations from a global perspective.
-We aim to create an original and advanced thesis that contributes to the further prosperity of companies around the world by adding a global perspective.
+In the Master’s (Doctoral) Program in Management, students will research previous studies and related literature on themes in the fields of accounting, distribution and marketing, and business strategy and management, conduct market surveys, questionnaires, and other social surveys as necessary, and through the findings from detailed analysis of reference materials and data, aim to create original and advanced studies that will help improve the lives of people and contribute to the further prosperity of businesses around the world by adding insight from a global perspective.

 Curriculum

-In the Master’s Course, individual course guidance is provided according to each student’s research theme.
-Interactive guidance is provided through “small-group education” based on Sophia University’s educational philosophy, aiming at growth in accordance with each student’s ability and individuality through interaction between faculty members and students as human beings, in addition to specialized knowledge.
-In the Doctoral Course, students focus on their dissertation under the research guidance of their supervisors, aiming to cultivate advanced research skills to bridge the gap between management theory and real-world applications.
-Students are encouraged to deepen their knowledge through active presentations at domestic and international conferences and the submission of papers.
+In the Master’s Program, individual course guidance is provided according to each student’s research theme.
+Interactive guidance is given via small-group education based on Sophia University’s educational philosophy, aiming at growth in accordance with each student’s ability and individuality through interaction between faculty members and students, and through specialized knowledge.
+In the Doctoral Program, students focus on their dissertation under the research guidance of their supervisors, aiming to cultivate advanced research skills to bridge the gap between management theory and real-world applications.
+We encouraged to students to refine their knowledge through presentations at domestic and international conferences and the submission of papers.

 Granted Degree

-*Only Master’s degree programs are eligible for a teacher license.
-If you wish to obtain a teacher’s license, a Type 1 license should be already obtained or the requirements for obtaining a Type 1 license should be fulfilled in advance for the subjects you wish to be licensed on, for otherwise, it is not possible.
+*Only Master’s degree programs are eligible for a teacher’s license.
+If you wish to obtain a teacher’s license, a Type 1 license should already have been obtained, or the requirements for obtaining a Type 1 license should have been fulfilled in advance for the subjects you wish to be licensed in.
+Otherwise, it is not possible.

 Program Features